NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```

 ### Confirm Trident is up and running
-Confirm that the Trident operator is up and running by runing this command:
+Confirm that the Trident operator is up and running by running this command:
 ```bash
 kubectl get pods -n trident
 ```